cloudify-cosmo/getcloudify.org/source/guide/3.1/guide-vcloud-blueprint.md

 In this section of the tutorial we will learn how to adjust the *nodecellar* application to run on vCloud.
 We will show what necessary `node_templates` should be added, all of which relate to vCloud.
-To learn more about how to configure each and every node, refer to [Openstack Plugin](plugin-openstack.html).
+To learn more about how to configure each and every node, refer to [vCloud Plugin](plugin-vcloud.html).

 # Step by Step Walk-through